Mouth & Nose Holes

 sources above.)
 Carefully slice along the lip line, between your two holes.

 You can squeeze the cheeks of your doll to fit a pacifier in it's mouth.

-Some people open the eyes this way, in order to insert the lashes.
+Some people use an exacto hobby knife to open the eyes so they can insert the eyelashes.
 They

 don't slice all the way through the vinyl, just enough to insert the lash.